Location Intelligence Engineer

 Spatial analytics

-You apply analytical methods such as heatmaps, catchment analysis, and route optimization to uncover patterns and opportunities.
+You perform analyses such as catchment area studies, route optimization, and heatmap creation to uncover trends and opportunities.

 Storytelling with data

-You translate technical insights into clear narratives, helping business leaders see the “where” behind opportunities and risks.
+You transform analytics into clear narratives, helping organizations see the “where” behind opportunities, risks, and challenges.

-Your work is used in logistics, retail, real estate, government, and sustainability projects.
-It’s technical, analytical, and impactful—all at once.
+Your work is applied in retail, logistics, real estate, government, and sustainability initiatives.
+It’s analytical, creative, and impactful—all at once.

 FAQ Location Intelligence Engineer